ground-creative/fluidphp-validator-helper/README.md

 FluidPhp is a framework based on the PhpToolCase library, visit [phptoolcase.com](http://phptoolcase.com) for complete guides and examples.

-This helper to can be used to validated request parameters (GET,DELETE,PUT,POST).
+This helper can be used to validated request parameters (GET,DELETE,PUT,POST).

 ## Installation